-Referrals made documented in the primary service record.
+• Referrals made documented in the primary service record.

-- Day treatment programs

-- In-patient hospitalization

-- Family/Couples therapy for relationship issues unrelated to the PLWH's HIV diagnosis
+- Pharmacist for psychotropic medication managementNeuropsychological testing - Day treatment programs - In-patient hospitalization - Family/Couples therapy for relationship issues unrelated to the PLWH's HIV diagnosis

 In urgent, non-life-threatening circumstances, an appointment will be made within one (1) business day.
 If an agency cannot provide the needed services, the agency will offer to refer the PLWH to another organization that can provide the services.
 The referral must be made within one (1) business day for urgent, non-life-threatening situation(s)